How to Stick With A Diet – 4 Simple Tips

 I hope that helps you to stick with your diet

-These are the top 4 ways that I have been able to keep myself accountable.
+These are the top 4 ways that I have been able to keep myself accountable and stick with my diet.
 By starting with a strong personal mission statement, my “why”, setting SMART goals and tracking them, monitoring my body measurements and progress pics, and engaging online with others on a similar journey, I am well on the path to a healthier life.